haraldk/TwelveMonkeys/README.md

 #### Including the plugins in a "fat" JAR

-The recommended way to use the plugins, is just to include the JARs as-is in your project.
+The recommended way to use the plugins, is just to include the JARs as-is in your project, through a Maven dependency or similar.
 Re-packaging is not necessary to use the library, and not recommended.

-If you like to create a "fat"
+However, if you like to create a "fat"
 JAR, or otherwise like to re-package the JARs for some reason, it's important to remember that automatic discovery of the plugins by ImageIO depends on the
 [Service Provider Interface (SPI)](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) mechanism.